shirish93/CoLing/README.md

 * Stripping the Nepali corpus of all vowels, to see how much 'one-off' words/misspellings decrease by.
 * Using 3-grams to replace rare words, such that vocabulary is not reduced.
 Kind of like a poor man's version of char-level embeddings.
-* Combining the above two, along with (...lookup the paper) to make sure multiple meanings of de-voweled words are preserved.
+* Combining the above two, along with ways to retrofit them(look at the reference papers) to make sure multiple meanings of de-voweled words are preserved.
 This is STRICTLY work in progess.
+* Related to above: Need to be able to retrofit the Nepali trained model using a Nepali dictionary.
+The UChicago librarian had given offer of help, but has now gone AWOL.
+Need to reestablish contact and work on that.

+* #####Projects in digital humanities
+  * Cooccurence of castes according to activities?
+  * Gendered words, and the relationship between gendered pronouns and neighboring words
+  * More stuff here.